NathanStanislavsky/TetrisWebsite/README.md

 - A **backend API** for handling game logic, user scores, and leaderboard functionality.
 - A **MongoDB** database for persistent leaderboard storage.

-The project is containerized using Docker Compose to simplify deployment and ensure consistency across environments.
+The project is containerized using Docker Compose to ensure consistency across environments.

 ---